davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 1. "Population" | 90 minutes
 	1. The query performs poorly in MySQL 5.0 because: [the MySQL 5.0 optimizer incorrectly identifies the subquery as a dependent subquery because the subquery is using "IN"](https://bugs.mysql.com/bug.php?id=32665), so the subquery is run once per row of the containing query.
 The execution time thus is on the order of O(rows-of-inner*rows-of-outer) rather than O(rows-of-inner+rows-of-outer).
 	1. Some solutions are:
-		1. Replace "IN" with "=".
-Also, remove CountryCode from the subquery because the left and right sides of "=" must be single values.
+		1. Replace "IN" with "=", and remove CountryCode from the subquery because the left and right sides of "=" must be single values.
 CountryCode can safely be removed from the subquery: it is redundant there because CountryCode is selected in the containing query.
 Here is the query with "IN" replaced by "=", and CountryCode removed from the subquery:

 			```sql
 			SELECT